ComplexConnectionsLab/social-mixing-dynamics/README.md

 ## Running the code

 Due to contractual and privacy obligations, we are unable to share the raw mobile phone data used in our analisys and required to power the scripts.
-However, access can be provided by Spectus Inc upon agreement and signature of the NDA.
-More information on data access for research can be found at [Spectus - "Data for Good" movement](https://spectus.ai/social-impact/#:~:text=Powering%20research%20%26%20academic%20teams%20globally,use%20of%20location%2Dbased%20data).
+However, access can be provided by Cuebiq upon agreement and signature of the NDA.
+More information on data access for research can be found at [Cuebiq - "Data for Good" movement]([https://spectus.ai/social-impact/#:~:text=Powering%20research%20%26%20academic%20teams%20globally,use%20of%20location%2Dbased%20data](https://www.cuebiq.com/about/data-for-good/)https://www.cuebiq.com/about/data-for-good/).